 For all this his anger is not turned away, But his hand is stretched out STILL!

-An important division of prophetic literature is Symbolic Prophecy.
+An important division of prophetic literature is Symbolic Prophecv.
 If Prophecy in general is in the form of discourses, Symbolic prophecies are discourses with texts; but the texts taken by the prophets are not, like the texts of modern sermons, quotations from the sacred writings, but object-texts, that is, external things treated symbolically.
 Perhaps modern life has approached nearest to such Symbolic Prophecy in the 'Emblem Literature,' now forgotten, but for a century or two the chief reading of the religious world.
-This century or two the chief reading of the religious world.
 This Emblem Literature was made up of sermons in verse with hieroglyphic texts.
 To take a typical case.
 One of Quarles's emblems represents a balance; in one scale of this balance worlds (represented conventionally by balls with cross handles) are being heaped up; the other scale contains nothing, but a mouth is seen blowing into it, and this empty scale weighs down the heaped-up worlds on the other side.
+This hieroglyph is the text: on the

+Symbolic Prophecy

-This hieroglyph is the text: on the opposite page a poetic sermon works out with vigour the thought that worldly goods are less than empty breath.
-In the same way there is an Emblem
+Symbolic Prophecy: The Emblem opposite page a poetic sermon works out with vigour the thought that worldly goods are less than empty breath.
+In the same way there is an Emblem is to show it again, marred and profitable for nothing.

-Symbolic Prophecy: The Emblem

-Prophecy which has for its texts, not exactly pictures, but visible things or actions.
-Jeremiah is commanded to wear a linen girdle is to show it again, marred and profitable for nothing.
 This is to be a text, from which he will preach how Judah, that ought to cleave to the Lord as the girdle cleaveth to the figure, shall for their sins be seen to be marred and useless.
 Or, again, the same prophet is led to watch the potter at work, aiming at one kind of vessel, but if the clay is marred making it at his pleasure into a vessel of a different kind: from this text he will proclaim that Israel in the hands of Jehovah is but the clay in the hands of the potter.
 Or, attention is called to baskets of figs standing before the Temple, figs of the best quality and figs uneatable: then is spoken the paradox that it is the captives carried away to Babylon who resemble the good figs, and the bad are those who think they have escaped by remaining in the land.
 An object-text in one of the discourses of Ezekiel seems to have been a map.